Code-Institute-Submissions/latinmix-fitness/README.md

 #### Typography
 Headings will follow the logo font-family “Abhaya Libre” with slight increased letter spacing for better readability.
 All other text will be set to font-family “Open Sans”.
-Default fall-back font-family: "sans-Serif".
+Default fallback font-family: "sans-Serif".

-## Features *// currently planned features – section to be reviewed during implementation*
+## Features
 On **every page** there is a Navigation Bar at the top of the page.

 On **every page** there is a Footer at the very bottom of the content.

 On the **Home** page:
 - At the top, full width hero image and inviting text.
-- Below the hero image, a small compeling "About Us" section.
+- Below the hero image, a small compelling "About Us" section.
 - Below the "About Us", there is the “Our classes” section.
 Four images spaced evenly on the page representing each style.
 - Below the “Our classes” section, there is the “Find your Plan” call to action.
 This will link to the Plans page.
 - Below "Find your Plan", a small gallery to reinforce business credibility.
 - The last section of the Home page is the “Join Us” with the business address.

 On each **Class** page:
-- There will be a embedded video player showing the dance.
+- There will be an embedded video player showing the dance.
 - Bellow video player there is a short description on the dance style.
 - The class timetable is further detailed with the class time.
 - Lastly a button to "Contact Us" and book a class.
-- The entire page should fit the screen height to follow aproach of small unit of information.
+- The entire page should fit the screen height to follow approach of small unit of information.

 On the **Plans** page:
 - The three plans options will be displayed.